 Employment Screening /Background Checks

-May 23: Texas Governor Greg Abbott (R) signed HB 1769, which will affect background checks for assisted living facility applicants.
+May 23: Texas Governor Greg Abbott (R) signed HB 1769, which will affect background checks for assisted living facility candidates.

 May 15: Rep. Carolyn Maloney (D-NY) introduced HR 2380 to “require criminal background checks on all firearms transactions occurring at gun shows.”